 The following description of the Simon Property Group and Adopting Entities Matching Savings Plan (the Plan) provides general information about the Plan's provisions.
 Simon Property Group, L.P. and affiliated companies (the Employer or the Company) is the plan sponsor.
 Participants should refer to the plan document for a more complete description of the Plan's provisions, copies of which may be obtained from the plan sponsor.
-Simon Property Group, Inc. (SPG), a publicly traded real estate investment trust (REIT), owned a controlling 86.8% and 86.9% of the Company at December 31, 2018 and 2017, respectively.
+Simon Property Group, Inc. (SPG), a publicly traded real estate investment trust (REIT), owned a controlling 86.8% of Simon Property Group, L.P. at December 31, 2019 and 2018.